reactjs/react.dev/content/docs/reference-dom-elements.md

 If you use server-side React rendering, normally there is a warning when the server and the client render different content.
 However, in some rare cases, it is very hard or impossible to guarantee an exact match.
 For example, timestamps are expected to differ on the server and on the client.

 If you set `suppressHydrationWarning` to `true`, React will not warn you about mismatches in the attributes and the content of that element.
-It only works one level deep, and is intended to be used as an escape hatch.
+It only works one level deep and is intended to be used as an escape hatch.
 Don't overuse it.
 You can read more about hydration in the [`ReactDOM.hydrate()` documentation](/docs/react-dom.html#hydrate).

 ### value {#value}